neoforged/Documentation/docs/blockentities/index.md

 public static final DeferredRegister<BlockEntityType<?>> BLOCK_ENTITY_TYPES =
         DeferredRegister.create(Registries.BLOCK_ENTITY_TYPE, ExampleMod.MOD_ID);

-public static final Supplier<BlockEntityType<MyBlockEntity>> MY_BLOCK_ENTITY =
+public static final Supplier<BlockEntityType<MyBlockEntity>> MY_BLOCK_ENTITY = BLOCK_ENTITY_TYPES.register(
-        BLOCK_ENTITY_TYPES.register(
         "my_block_entity",
         // The block entity type, created using a builder.
         () -> BlockEntityType.Builder.of(
                 // The supplier to use for constructing the block entity instances.
                 MyBlockEntity::new,
                 // A vararg of blocks that can have this block entity.
                 // This assumes the existence of the referenced blocks as DeferredBlock<Block>s.
                 MyBlocks.MY_BLOCK_1, MyBlocks.MY_BLOCK_2
         )
         // Build using null; vanilla does some datafixer shenanigans with the parameter that we don't need.
-                .build(null);
+        .build(null)
 );
 ```

 Now that we have our block entity type, we can use it in place of the `type` variable we left earlier: